fusionpbx/fusionpbx-docs/source/accounts/extensions.md

 > account that will be monitored for message waiting notifications.
 The
 > value entered in this setting follows the format <user@domain>, where:
 >
-> -   user is the voicemail box (or extension) to be monitored.
+> -   User is the voicemail box (or extension) to be monitored.
-> -   domain is the domain associated with the system, often matching
+> -   Domain is the domain associated with the system, often matching
 >     the SIP server\'s domain or the PBX domain.
 >
 > For example, if the extension 1001 has voicemail, and the domain of